soulshake/django/README.md

 This will cause a `DATABASE_URL` environment variable to be injected into the `web` environment, which it will use to connect to the database.
 You can read more about container linking [here](https://convox.com/docs/linking/).

 A linked container works well for local development.
 However, when you deploy this app, you'll want a "real" Postgres.
-To accomplish this you can provision a hosted Postgres instance via [convox services](https://convox.com/docs/postgresql/), [scale](https://convox.com/docs/scaling/) your `database` process count in your app to 0, and set the DATABASE_URL [environment variable](https://convox.com/docs/environment/) to point to the hosted Postgres.
+To accomplish this you can provision a hosted Postgres instance via [convox services](https://convox.com/docs/postgresql/), [scale](https://convox.com/docs/scaling/) your `database` container count in your app to 0, and set the DATABASE_URL [environment variable](https://convox.com/docs/environment/) to point to the hosted Postgres.

 ## Running the app Locally